lightninglabs/faraday/accounting/docs.md

 - Note: An optional label set on transaction publish (see [lnd transaction labels](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/walletrpc/walletkit.proto#L136)).

 Known Omissions:
-- This entry type will include on chain resolutions for channel closes that require on chain resolutions that spend from our balance.
+- This entry type will include the on chain resolution of htlcs when we force close on our peers and have to settle or fail them on chain.
 - The current accounting package does not support accounting for payments with duplicate payment hashes, which were allowed in previous versions of lnd.
 Duplicate payments should be deleted or a time range that does not include them should be specified.

 ### Fee